wahibium/SC20-KARMA-AD-Appendix-Description-/README.md

 #SOURCE CODE

-Our Source Code is Closed.
+Our Source Code is Closed (currenlty under review for open source licensing).

 #MODELS
 - For the first two (RestNet50, VGGA16), we load the from PyTorch model subpackges (torchvision.models) as follows: